solidjs/solid-docs-legacy/en/tutorials/introduction_basics/lesson.md

 # Introduction

 Welcome to the Solid tutorial!
-This tutorial will teach you everything you need to know to create performant web applications.
+This tutorial will walk you through Solid's main features.
 You can also refer to the API and guides to learn more about how Solid works.

 # What is Solid?
 Solid is a JavaScript framework for making interactive web applications.